 - We take up all opportunities offered to able learners by our academy trust, United Learning.
 Students regularly visit other UL schools (in the state and independent sectors) to work with specialist staff, learning together with other able students from across England.

-- Training for staff on differentiation.
-The Director in post is monitoring & challenging our able students, through learning walks, in-service training, work scrutiny and observation of the students in their lessons.
+- Training for staff on differentiation and challenging our able students, through learning walks, in-service training, work scrutiny and observation of the students in their lessons.
 More training is also on hand for staff teaching very able students in mixed ability settings to ensure lesson plans stretch every child.

-- VI form provision; able students in our sixth form benefit from small classes, EPQ supervision and ample study space.
+- Sixth Form provision; able students in our Sixth Form benefit from small classes, EPQ supervision and ample study space.
 They are mentored weekly to help them stay on track for the top grades they are capable of achieving.

-The initiatives described above to challenge, inspire and inform our most able pupils began in earnest in 2016.
-Since targeting our most able twenty percent of each year group as described above outcomes for these pupils (our Scholars) have improved faster than their peers.
-All of our 2018 scholars passed English maths and science, with may top grades too, in these and other subjects.
-At present our data leads us to expect even better outcomes for the Scholars of 2019 at GCSE.
+The initiatives described above to challenge, inspire and inform our most able pupils began in earnest on entry.
+Since targeting our most able twenty percent of each year group as described above, outcomes for these pupils (our Scholars) have improved faster than their peers.
+All of our scholars passed English maths and science, with may top grades too, in these and other subjects.